ijmarshall/trialstreamer-demo/README.md

 ### Configuration
 Run `cp .envTemplate .env` and edit variables at `.env` file pointing to Trialstreamer API url and key.

+### Run for development
+Run `docker-compose up -f docker-compose.dev.yml --build --remove-orphans` to build and run the container in development mode.

-### Running
+### Run for production
-Run `docker-compose up --build --remove-orphans` to build and run the container.
+Run `docker-compose up --build --remove-orphans` to build and run the container for production with an Nginx server.

 Trialstreamer-demo service will be exposed at port 8080 and can be accessed from your local machine from [http://localhost:8080](http://localhost:8080)